-Object Description • Interface The interface name to which the configuration applies. • Transmit TLVs - When checked the switch's capabilities is included in LLDP-MED information Capabilities transmitted • Transmit TLVs - When checked the configured policies for the interface is included Policies in LLDP-MED information transmitted. • Transmit TLVs - When checked the configured location information for the switch is included Location in LLDP-MED information transmitted. • Transmit TLVs - PoE When checked the configured PoE (Power Over Ethernet) information for the interface is included in LLDP-MED information transmitted Device Type Any LLDP-MED Device is operating as a specific type of LLDP-MED Device, which may be either a Network Connectivity Device or a specific Class of Endpoint Device, as defined below.
-A Network Connectivity Device is a LLDP-MED Device that provides access to the IEEE 802 based LAN infrastructure for LLDP-MED Endpoint Devices An LLDP-MED Network Connectivity Device is a LAN access device based on any of the following technologies :
+Object Description Interface The interface name to which the configuration applies.
+Transmit TLVs - When checked the switch's capabilities is included in LLDP-MED information Capabilities transmitted Transmit TLVs - Policies When checked the configured policies for the interface is included in LLDP-MED information transmitted.
+Transmit TLVs - Location When checked the configured location information for the switch is included in LLDP-MED information transmitted.
+Device Type Any LLDP-MED Device is operating as a specific type of LLDP-MED Device, which may be either a Network Connectivity Device or a specific Class of Endpoint Device, as defined below.
+A Network Connectivity Device is a LLDP-MED Device that provides access to the IEEE 802 based LAN infrastructure for LLDP-MED Endpoint Devices An LLDP-MED Network Connectivity Device is a LAN access device based on any of the following technologies : 1.
+LAN Switch/Router 2.
+IEEE 802.1 Bridge

-1. LAN Switch/Router 2.
-IEEE 802.1 Bridge 3.
-IEEE 802.3 Repeater (included for historical reasons) 4.
+3. IEEE 802.3 Repeater (included for historical reasons) 4.
 IEEE 802.11 Wireless Access Point 5.
 Any device that supports the IEEE 802.1AB and MED extensions that can relay IEEE 802 frames via any method.
 An Endpoint Device a LLDP-MED Device that sits at the network edge and provides some aspect of IP communications service, based on IEEE 802 LAN technology.
 The main difference between a Network Connectivity Device and an Endpoint Device is that only an Endpoint Device can start the LLDP-MED information exchange.
 Even though a switch always should be a Network Connectivity Device, it is possible to configure it to act as an Endpoint Device, and thereby start the LLDP-MED information exchange (In the case where two Network Connectivity Devices are connected together)